 *A membership of BUSINESS level is required to use the Zmap Port Scanning.

-• Discover open ports across your IP space
+Discover Open ports across your IP space

-• Test multiple Class B networks
+Test Multiple Class B networks

-• Feed results to Nmap for service identification
+Feed Results to Nmap for Identification.

-• Trusted Open Source Tools
+Trusted Open Source Tools

 Management needs an answer